Umuzi-org/tech-department/content/projects/kotlin/project-8/repository/_index.md

 ***Tip: The easiest way to remove the cache for testing is to uninstall the app.***

 Great work!
-In this codelab, you implemented an offline cache using Room, attached the cache to a repository, and manipulated LiveData using a transformation.
+In this project, you implemented an offline cache using Room, attached the cache to a repository, and manipulated LiveData using a transformation.
 You also integrated the offline cache with the ViewModel to display the playlist from the repository instead of fetching the playlist from the network.